-Prerequisite: ART 111 and ART 121 with grades of C or better, or consent of instructor.
+Prerequisite: ART 110 or ART 121 with a grade of C or better, or consent of instructor.

 ART 225 Figure Drawing Studio (0-6)

 Introduces students to descriptive and expressive approaches to drawing the human figure with an emphasis on anatomy, proportion, contour, gesture and volume.
 These concepts and techniques are practiced primarily through direct observation of live, nude models using black and white media.
 May be repeated up to six credit hours.
 IAI ART 906